OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 - [Open Data 101: Breaking Down What You Need to Know by GovLoop and Socrata](https://www.govloop.com/wp-content/uploads/2016/01/Open-Data-Pocket-Guide.pdf)

 ## Working Definitions

-Before we begin diving into the content, we will review key terms and their definitions:
+Below are key terms and definitions that we will use throughout this curriculum:

 **Data**: Data are various types of digital objects playing the role of evidence.
 Type and role distinctions have to do with the relational nature of data.
 A type is rigid (such as a file format) and a role is fluid (it can change given a context).
 A simple example will help make this clear: I am a person.
 This is a type.
 Regardless of any external circumstances I will remain a person.
 I am also a professor.
 This is a role that I play.
 I might, depending on the success of my tenure case, not be a professor in the future.
 This is simply a professional title that I have for a small amount of time.
 Data have similar rigid and fluid properties - A tabular dataset will have a type of structure (rows, columns, and values).
 Unless we take some purposeful action to transform this data it will remain tabular as a type.
 But, this tabular data might be evidence of some real world phenmena - it might be set of species occurrence records, the preciptation and temperature of a particular place, etc. This evidential role can shift and change depending on who is using the data, and for what purpose.